ansonchf/House-Price-Prediction/README.md

 4. Prediction:
    - The script will generate predictions for the house prices based on the trained models.
    - The predictions will be saved as a CSV file named `Prediction.csv` in the `submission` directory.

+Note: If the user is unable to download the model file `trained_models_full.pkl`, `main_backup.py` script can be used as an alternative.

 ## Repository Structure
 ├── data/ # Directory containing the data files